-Navigating Amazon Prime Video’s television series library can be intimidating, particularly when it comes to finding the good stuff.
-To make your search a little easier, we’ve put together a list of our favorite original projects available on the streaming platform as of May 2020.
+Navigating the Amazon Prime Video television series library can be intimidating, particularly when it comes to finding the good stuff.
+To make your search a little easier, we’ve put together a list of our favorite original projects available on the streaming platform as of July 2020.

 More from Amazon Prime Video